Male External Catheter

 - Unless otherwise indicated by the manufacturer, make sure to remove the catheter daily for cleaning and skin inspection.

-Many problems with external male catheters are commonly attributed to equipment malfunctions and user error.
+Many problems with male catheters are commonly attributed to equipment malfunctions and user error.
 Many of these problems can be avoided altogether with proper hygiene and precise knowledge of application.
 Some of the following complications may arise from use:

 - Allergic reaction.